Criminal record checks for working abroad

 Many employers, universities and authorities abroad ask for a 'legalised’ document of your criminal history or stating no such record exists.
 A legalised document is stamped with an apostille, which verifies your document is official.

-Only the Foreign and Commonwealth Office (FCO) can issue UK apostilles on official, signed certificates and documents.
+Only the Foreign and Commonwealth and Development Office (FCDO) can issue UK apostilles on official, signed certificates and documents.

 Getting your AccessNI basic certificate signed

-AccessNI cannot provide an apostille but is authorised by the FCO to sign basic certificates.
+AccessNI doesn't provide an apostille but is authorised by the FCO to sign basic certificates.
 AccessNI’s signature confirms to the FCO that the certificate is genuine.

-If you want AccessNI to sign and stamp your basic certificate, you should send the certificate to the Head of Operations at AccessNI and ask for it to be signed.
+If you want AccessNI to sign and stamp your basic certificate, you should send the certificate to AccessNI:

-When your AccessNI Basic certificate is signed, you must apply to the FCO for the document to be legalised.
+When they sign and return your AccessNI basic certificate, you must apply to the FCO for the document to be legalised.

-Visit the ACRO website to apply for an International Child Protection Certificate.
+To apply for an International Child Protection Certificate, go to: